Transition to Product Management (2025 Guide)

 One method of transitioning is through an internal lateral move within your current organization.

-This means moving from your current role into a product manager role within the company.
+This means moving from your current role into a product manager role.

 • Does your current company have a product management department or team?
 Do they have open positions?